Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Server Admin, Scaling/__ Scaling - DOCKER/Docker CLI - _Management.md

 ## Usage with Image

 Assuming you already build the image from a Dockerfile or you loaded in the image into Docker Desktop (or equivalently, you pulled the image using `docker pull` into the local Docker folder), THEN you can create a container from the image.
-(To review what's an image and what's a container - [[_ Docker Concepts - _PRIMER]]) (To get an image, refer to [[Docker Images - Get Images]])
+(To review what's an image and what's a container - [[_ PRIMER - Docker Concepts]]) (To get an image, refer to [[Docker Images - Get Images]])

 ```
 docker run -p 3000:3000 my-node-app